Android-TPL-energy-consumption/MaxAdsBanner/README.md

-# AdsBannerTemplate
+# MaxAdsBanner

 This is a minimal application, only featuring an activity.
-It is meant to be cloned to study energy consumption of advertising third-party libraries.
+It is meant to be cloned to study Max SDK performance.

 ## Scenario